naamash/Analysis-WIFI-data/README.md

 Jak - JAK API files.
 doc - JavaDoc files.
 code - all the project's packages.
-matalaZeroFiles - exported CSV files and some others to check the program's filter.
+matalaZeroFiles and data- exported CSV files and some others to check the program's filter.
 boazFiles - contain the dataBase(the user can editing this folder-to add more files or delete some of them). matala two - contain the files with the lesses values(the user can editing this folder-to add more files or delete some of them).